Megha849/HygieiaDocs/pages/product1/widget_view.md

 To configure a widget in the dashboard:

 1. Click **Configure Widget** under the widget name for which you want to configure your DevOps Dashboard.

-   The Configure <Widget Name> Widget dialog box is invoked.
+   The 'Configure [Widget Name] Widget' dialog box is invoked.

-2. In the Configure <Widget Name> Widget screen, enter configuration values for the fields, and then click **Save**.
+2. In the 'Configure [Widget Name] Widget' screen, enter configuration values for the fields, and then click **Save**.

-   The Dashboard widget displays values and status based on your configuration.
+   The Dashboard widget displays values based on your configuration.

-To change the setting of a widget:
+To change widget settings:

-- Click the Settings icon, make any configuration changes, and then click Save.
+- Click the Settings icon, make any configuration changes, and then click **Save**.

   The widget displays details based on the new configuration.

 To clear a configured widget: